Rust401/Leetcode/LC23_Merge k Sorted Lists.md

 # Merge k Sorted Lists(LeetCode 23)
 ## Description
 Merge k sorted linked lists and return it as one sorted list.
 Analyze and describe its complexity.
-__Example 1:__
+__Example:__
 ```
 Input:
 [